 Have you decided on that?

-Here is a list of each category to help you decide on what you want:
+Here is a list of each category of bale of clothes to help you decide on what you want:

 For Ladies: Name & Label

 - Ladies Cotton Blouse – LCB